ToneProof creates secure registry records and uses patent-pending wood-grain signatures to help identify and verify qualifying instruments over time.

 Every wooden instrument has a naturally unique grain pattern.
 ToneProof captures that pattern and anchors it to a registry record so the instrument can be identified and verified over time.

-A clear photo of the instrument’s wood surface is captured during enrollment or verification.
+A clear photo of the instrument’s wood surface is captured during Registry Enrollment or a Verification Service session.

 ToneProof analyzes the wood grain pattern and creates a unique signature that represents the instrument’s identity.